Neetre/marconi_chatbot/README.md

 GROQ_API_KEY="your_groq_api_key"
 ```

+Go to the [Groq API](https://console.groq.com/playground) website to get your key.

 Also add:

 ```bash
 HUGGINGFACE_TOKEN="your_huggingface_token"
 ```

+Go to the [Hugging Face](https://huggingface.co/docs/hub/security-tokens) website to get your token.

-In case you are fine-tuning the model, and you want to save the model to your Hugging Face account.
+In case you are **fine-tuning** the model, and you want to save the model to your Hugging Face account.

 To run the project, you need to have Python installed on your machine.
 You can download Python from the [official website](https://www.python.org/downloads/)